Wintellect/MSLearn/Introduction to Git/includes/5-collaborate-using-pull.md

 ## Summary

-In this unit, you learned how to use pulls and pull requests to collaborate with another developer.
+In this lesson, you learned how to use pulls and pull requests to collaborate with another developer.
 You also became acquainted with the core Git commands used to support collaboration:

 - [`git clone`](https://git-scm.com/docs/git-clone), which clones (copies) a repo
 - [`git pull`](https://git-scm.com/docs/git-pull), which fetches commits from another repo and merges them into yours
 - [`git request-pull`](https://git-scm.com/docs/git-request-pull), which creates a pull request
 - [`git remote`](https://git-scm.com/docs/git-remote), which lists, creates, modifies, or deletes remotes

 The fun is just beginning.
-In the next unit, you learn how to set up and use a shared repository, which makes collaborating much simpler and more convenient.
+In the next lesson, you learn how to set up and use a shared repository, which makes collaborating simpler and more convenient.